COVID-19

 Track Hurdle

-During the 2022-2023 interview cycle, 442 applicants submitted a secondary application to our program and were all individually and holistically reviewed.
-Forty percent of applicants were female (based on pronoun usage), 14% were self-identified UnderRepresented Minorities (URiM), Step 1 score mean was 239 (range 194-269), and Step 2 mean was 251 (range 192-283).
-We extended invitations to interview and alternate selections to a total of 53 candidates.
-Forty-five percent were female and 19 percent URiM.
-Regionally, 44 percent were from medical schools in the south, 30 percent from the midwest, 15 percent from the west, 2 percent from the northeast, 2 percent from Puerto Rico, and 4 percent international.
-The mean USMLE Step I score was 242, with a range of 199 to 265, and Step 2 was 255, with a range of 215 to 276.
+During the 2023-2024 interview cycle, 422 applicants submitted a secondary application to our program and were all individually and holistically reviewed.
+Forty-three percent of applicants were female (based on pronoun usage), 17% were self-identified UnderRepresented Minorities (URiM), Step 1 score mean was 239 (range 194-269), and Step 2 mean was 251 (range 192-283).
+We extended invitations to interview and alternate selections to a total of 63 candidates.
+Fifty-nine percent were female and 21 percent URiM.
+Regionally, 48 percent were from medical schools in the south, 31 percent from the midwest, 8 percent from the west, 6 percent from the northeast, 5 percent international.
+The mean USMLE Step 2 score was 254, with a range of 229 to 277.
 We do not have a minimum score to consider an applicant for an interview.

 We attempt to review applications holistically, with particular attention to diversity, inclusion, and life distance traveled.
 We are also a state institution and have a mission of identifying and training a subset of residents that will likely remain in the state to provide needed care for the patients in the Commonwealth of Kentucky.
 Importantlyplease utilize the secondary application essay (see more below) to provide any personal information you feel comfortable sharing that will aid in our identification of these characteristics.